nickp10/mcubed-lineup-insight-data/README.md

 * `name: string` - Specifies the name of the player (formatted as "First Last Suffix").
 * `newsStatus?: NewsStatus` - Optionally specifies the [NewsStatus](#NewsStatus) for the player.
 * `position?: string` - Optionally specifies the position the player plays.
+* `positionEligibility?: string[]` - Optionally specifies an array of positions the player is eligible for within a given contest.
+For instance, a RB may be eligible for the "RB" and the "RB/WR/TE" positions.
+This eligibility will be more reliable than the `eligiblePlayerPositions` from a [Contest's](#Contest) [ContestPosition](#ContestPosition).
+This occurs when DFS sites run unordinary contests such as tier-based RB positions where there is a RB Tier 1 and a RB Tier 2 position available.
+For both of these positions, the [ContestPosition](#ContestPosition) will return "RB" as an `eligiblePlayerPosition`.
+However, a player is likely only truly eligible for one of the two tiers.
+If a RB is only available for the RB Tier 1 position, this `positionEligibility` array will only contain "RB Tier 1".
 * `salary: number` - Specifies how much the player costs for the contest.
 * `stats?: PlayerStats[]` - Optionally specifies an array of [PlayerStats](#PlayerStats) associated with the player.
 * `team: string` - Specifies the team abbreviation the player plays for.